Tim Sluiter

 Tim Sluiter (born 17 May 1989) is a Dutch professional golfer.

+Early life and amateur career

 Sluiter was born in Enschede.
 After showing promise as an amateur, including winning the French Amateur, Sluiter took a golf scholarship to the University of Southern California in the United States.
-He won two intercollegiate tournaments, but chose to drop out of college after two years in order to turn professional.
+He won two intercollegiate tournaments, but chose to drop out of college after two years.

+Professional career

+In 2009, Sluiter turned professional.
 In his debut full professional season in 2010, Sluiter won twice on the third-tier EPD Tour, and then came through qualifying school to secure a place on the European Tour in 2011.